jqhoogland/react-todos/README.md

 ```
 ![](4-1.mov)

 - [x] Let's add users we can assign todos to.
 Create a `<TodoUserSelect/>` and wire it up inside the TodoListItem...
+Make sure to add a fallback in case nobody has been assigned!
 ```ts
 export const users = [
   { id: 0, label: 'Gadisa' },